LGBTQ rights in Zimbabwe: Mugabe Administration

 President of Zimbabwe Robert Mugabe, from 1980 to 2017, actively discriminated against LGBTQ people and spoke out in public against homosexuality.

 Mugabe received worldwide criticism for comments he made on 1 August 1995 after coming across a stall set up by the organisation Gays and Lesbians of Zimbabwe (GALZ) at the country's annual International Book Fair in Harare, founded in 1990 to facilitate communication within the LGBTQ community and which had not received much attention from the Government beforehand.

 Mugabe's comments after seeing the stall at the book fair were:

 I find it extremely outrageous and repugnant to my human conscience that such immoral and repulsive organizations, like those of homosexuals, who offend both against the law of nature and the cultural norms espoused by our society, should have any advocates in our midst and elsewhere in the world.

 Two weeks later, during Zimbabwe's annual independence celebrations, Mugabe proclaimed:

 It degrades human dignity.
 It's unnatural, and there is no question ever of allowing these people to behave worse than dogs and pigs.
 If dogs and pigs do not do it, why must human beings?
 We have our own culture, and we must re-dedicate ourselves to our traditional values that make us human beings. ...
 What we are being persuaded to accept is sub-animal behavior and we will never allow it here.
 If you see people parading themselves as Lesbians and Gays, arrest them and hand them over to the police!

 Since then, President Mugabe increased the political repression of homosexuals under Zimbabwe's sodomy laws.
 Mugabe blamed gays for many of Zimbabwe's problems and views homosexuality as an "un-African" and immoral culture brought by colonists and practiced by only "a few whites" in his country.
 During his 82nd birthday celebrations, Mugabe told supporters to "leave whites to do that".
 Mugabe instructed journalists, most of whom work for state-owned institutions, to report unfavorably about gay relationships.
 Some critics believed that Mugabe was using gays as a scapegoat to deflect attention from Zimbabwe's major economic problems.

 GALZ has been the target of infiltration by government spies and extortion attempts by both strangers and casual acquaintances.
 LGBTQ people have been repeatedly bribed, detained, killed, beaten and sometimes raped by the authorities.
 The Central Intelligence Organisation has reportedly been used to beat and arrest homosexuals.

 In 1999, British gay rights activists, led by Peter Tatchell, attempted a citizen's arrest of Mugabe for the crime of torture.
 In 2001, Tatchell again tried to arrest the President in Brussels but was beaten unconscious by Mugabe's security guards.

 Mugabe also compared gays and lesbians as "worse than pigs and dogs".
 In 2015, he stood before the United Nations General Assembly and declared "we [Zimbabweans] are not gay".
-Mugabe was finally ousted as president in November 2017.
+Mugabe was ousted as president in November 2017.